lieonlion/wiki.dev/docs/mods/quad/tags/edit_a_tag.md

 ::: danger
 Please make sure you used the correct Minecraft version for the names.

-With Quad for Minecraft 1.21, `enchantment` are no longer available.
+With Quad for Minecraft 1.21, `enchantment(s)` tags are no longer available.
 :::

 ## Finding a Tag